docusign/sample-app-mygovernment-nodejs/README.md

    - In one terminal, navigate to the server folder (**`cd server`**) and run **`npm run server`**
    - In a separate terminal, navigate to the client folder (**`cd client`**) and run **`npm start`**
 5. Open a browser to **http://localhost:3000**

+## License information
+This repository uses the MIT License.
+See the [LICENSE](./LICENSE) file for more information.